 F5Bot — The Free Starting Point

 F5Bot is the simplest reddit alert tool available.
 You create an account, enter your keywords, and F5Bot emails you whenever those keywords appear in new posts or comments on Reddit, Hacker News, or Lobste.rs.
 No dashboard, no analytics, no boolean logic.
-Just keyword matching and email delivery — though the paid tiers added in 2024 now layer on an API, webhooks, and AI semantic alerts.
+Just keyword matching and email delivery — though the mid-2026 plan restructure added real paid tiers (and shrank the free plan hard).

 The hidden cost is your time.
 Users monitoring 10+ keywords report spending one to two hours daily sorting through irrelevant alerts to find the conversations that actually matter.
 At even a modest $50/hour, that's $12,500-25,000/year in manual filtering time — vastly more than any paid tool on this list would cost.
 Free isn't free when it costs you your morning.

 Bottom line.
-The right starting point when budget is zero and keyword volume is low.
-If you're monitoring five or fewer keywords and they're specific enough to avoid noise (your exact brand name, a unique competitor name), F5Bot's free tier works beautifully.
-The Power and Ultra plans extend its life for teams that want webhooks or an API without leaving the tool.
-But the manual overhead still scales linearly with keyword count — the more you monitor, the more time you waste on noise — so most teams that get serious about Reddit eventually want either Syften's boolean precision or a tool that does the relevance judgment for them.
+The right starting point when budget is zero and you need five or fewer specific keywords — which is now also the free plan's hard ceiling.
+The paid ladder extends its life, but manual overhead still scales with keyword count, so most teams that get serious about Reddit eventually want Syften's boolean precision or a tool that does the relevance judgment for them.

 Syften — Precision Keyword Monitoring